Lucas-procopio/Lucas-procopio/README.md

 ### Story:
   I've worked with finantial business for years, but I have changed to technology in 2019.
 I started to work on Data Analyst and after that, I went to BI using PowerBI and Azure too.
 In 2022, I got a position working on Data Governance Analyst.
 So, I have been working with data since 2019.
 Nowadays, I'm senior Data Governance Analyst creating RPA's and automation softwares with python and structuring data pipelines at a big national company.

+ I worked using dataflow, airflow, SodaDQ and another technologies too.
+Many times, I used to PySpark to big data process.

 #### Technologies:
 <div style="dispaly: inline_block">
   <img height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain-wordmark.svg"/>